ADORSYS-GIS/DGAT-sustainability/frontend/docs/AUTHENTICATION.md

 # Authentication System

-This application uses **oidc-spa** for OpenID Connect authentication with Keycloak.
+This application uses **Keycloak.js** for OpenID Connect authentication with Keycloak.

 ## Overview

-The authentication system is built on top of the [oidc-spa](https://docs.oidc-spa.dev/usage) library, which provides a modern, type-safe way to handle OIDC authentication in React applications.
+The authentication system is built on top of the [Keycloak.js](https://www.keycloak.org/docs/latest/securing_apps/#_javascript_adapter) library, which provides a modern, type-safe way to handle OIDC authentication in React applications.

 ## Key Features